mdazfar2/snowman-by-python/README.md

 🌟 Beautifully crafted using Python and computer vision libraries.

-📸 Easily create, save, and share your snowman masterpiece./
+📸 Easily create, save, and share your snowman masterpiece.

 # Output of this Project